 What does it mean if a teacher is fully certified?
 What if the teacher has an emergency credential?

 To be fully certified, it generally means that a teacher must have graduated from an accredited college, completed an approved teacher credential program and passed a test of their academic skills.
 It’s important to note that each state may set its own requirements for teacher certification.
 In New York, for example, in order to obtain permanent certification, every teacher hired must have a master’s degree or complete one within seven years of being hired.

 Teachers who are not certified can earn an emergency credential if they have graduated from college and pass a state test.
 Generally school districts hire emergency-credentialed teachers to fill posts when they cannot find fully certified teachers.
 These emergency-credentialed teachers may have bachelor’s degrees and/or professional experience in the subjects they teach, but lack the required teacher training and experience.
 A high percentage of teachers with emergency teaching certificates may indicate that the school has difficulty attracting and retaining qualified teachers.

-Some states have created alternate routes to certification in order to meet the requirements of the No Child Left Behind law to employ highly qualified teachers.
+Some states created alternate routes to certification in order to meet federal requirements under the former No Child Left Behind law to employ highly qualified teachers.
 These alternate routes to certification, which may vary from one state to another, are particularly useful for subjects such as math and science, where it is becoming increasingly difficult to find credentialed teachers.
 Teachers who have prior experience in these fields may find an easier, faster way to get certified through alternative certification.

 How important is certification?